Millennium celebrations: UTC+1

 Paris was the focal point of celebrations in France where searchlights and 20,000 strobe lights for the event were installed on the Eiffel Tower.
 They remained in operation until June 2003, when they were replaced by another installation.

+In Switzerland, a new constitution, which was approved in a referendum in April 1999, came into effect at midnight on 1 January.

 In Madrid, star-shaped balloons were set up at midnight on top of the Casa de Correos building in Puerta del Sol Square.

 In Stockholm, the band Europe performed a concert to celebrate the new millennium.
 This was the first concert played by the band since 1992 when they went on hiatus, and they were brought back together due to a request to perform such a concert.
 For the first and (so far only) time, both of their lead guitarists, John Norum and Kee Marcello played together, as both of them had accepted the offer of playing with the band that night.
 The two songs performed, "Rock the Night" and "The Final Countdown", the band's two biggest hits, had extra meaning due to the night they were sung on.

+In the Netherlands, national radio station Radio 2 broadcast the Top 2000, a multi-day compilation of the twentieth century's greatest hits, to inaugurate the new millennium.
+It was also a response to the faltering ratings of the station during Christmastime due to the competition of commercial radio stations dedicating themselves to holiday music.
+The order of the songs was decided by public votes, and the song voted number one ("Bohemian Rhapsody" by Queen) was played immediately before midnight on 1 January 2000.
+The Top 2000 was a massive success and has since become an annual tradition.

 In Vatican City, Pope John Paul II led a blessing in St Peter's Square.